thanos-io/thanos/docs/components/query.md

       --query.timeout=2m         Maximum time to process query by query node.
       --query.max-concurrent=20  Maximum number of queries processed
                                  concurrently by query node.
-      --query.replica-label=QUERY.REPLICA-LABEL
+      --query.replica-label=QUERY.REPLICA-LABEL ...
-                                 Label to treat as a replica indicator along which data is deduplicated.
+                                 Labels to treat as a replica indicator along which data is deduplicated.
 Still you will be able to query without deduplication using
                                  'dedup=false' parameter.